Home Heating Oil Supplier

 So it’s a win, win – saving money, helping the environment, and better for your boiler too!

-Domestic tanks can be supplied in a range of shapes and sizes, in plastic and metal, and normally range from holding around 1,000 to 2,500 litres.
+Domestic tanks for home heating oil can be supplied in a range of shapes and sizes, in plastic and metal, and normally range from holding around 1,000 to 2,500 litres.
 There are basically 3 types of oil tank available, single-skin, double-skin or integrally bunded.
 The size of tank required will be determined by its location, space available, and the amount of fuel you use.

 An OFTEC registered engineer will be able to advise you on the most appropriate choice of tank for your individual circumstances and also whether you need a bunded tank.